abdurahim50/LinuxWorld-Placement-Oriented-Devops/Ansible.md

 + Start the Docker service on the target servers.
 + Ensure that the Docker service is enabled to start on boot.
 + Pull the ubuntu Docker image with a specific tag (14.04) from Docker Hub on the target servers.
++ Run a Docker container named lw_container in detached mode using the ubuntu:14.04 image.
 ___________________________________________________________________________________________________________________________________________________________________

 # Solution